OpenPTV/postptv/doc/index.rst

 plot them using Matplotlib, and a function is provided that plots 3D vector data as 3 subplots of components.

-Other facilities (smoothing, nearest-neighbour searches) are described in the respective module's documentation.
+Other facilities (:mod:`Smoothing <flowtracks.smoothing>`, nearest-neighbour searches) are described in the respective module's documentation.

 HDF5-based fast databases